Hanabi-Live/hanabi-live/docs/install.md

 ## Running the Server

 - The "run.sh" script in the root of the repository will build and run the server.
-  - If you are on Windows, you should run this script from a Git Bash window.
+  - If you are on Windows, you should run this script from a Git Bash window by running `./run.sh.` If this is your first time running the server or you have changed some lines of code you have to recompile the program for it to load properly using the below 3 lines instead.
+  - `npm i`
+  - `cd packages/client/ ; ./build_client.sh ; ./esbuild_dev.sh` wait until the window ends with "waiting for changes..." before killing with ctrl-c
+  - `cd ../../ ; ./server/build_server.sh ; ./run.sh`
   - If you are on Windows, you might have to accept a Windows Firewall dialog (because a new program is listening on new ports).
   - If you are on MacOS or Linux, then `sudo` might be necessary to run this script because the server listens on port 80 and/or 443.
 If you do not want to use `sudo`, then change the port to e.g. 8000 by editing the ".env" file and restart the server.
 - If you are running the server in development, then you also have to run the `packages/client/esbuild_dev.sh` script.
 This will automatically create a new version of `main.min.js` whenever you change a file.
 (You will still have to manually refresh the page though in order to pick up the new changes.)